-Julian Lucek, head of the development team.
-"Currently it is the sort of network that could be used to connect supercomputers within a building, but led Synch Lan, it is based on optical time division multiple accesS, OR TDMA, and provides 16 simultaneous 2.5Gbit/s channels.
-The system is timed by a clock generator which feeds a polarised clock signal of 4ps pulses separated by runs through the write-side of all the nodes in the system and these add their data bits onto the fibre, one bit per node per 400ps slot.
+Called SynchroLan, it is based on optical time division multiple accesS, OR TDMA, and provides 16 simultaneous 2.5Gbit/s channels.

+The system is timed by a clock generator which feeds a polarised clock signal of 4ps pulses separated by 400ps gaps into one end of a polarisation-maintaining fibre.
+This runs through the write-side of all the nodes in the system and these add their data bits onto the fibre, one bit per node per 400ps slot.
 The data is sent polarised at a different angle to the clock thereby avoiding interaction.

-The fibre returns through the readsides of all the nodes, where the data is extended at each node.
+The fibre returns through the readsides of all the nodes, where the data is extracted at each node.
 This is also timed by the polarisation-separated clock.
 Control is through an Ethernet bus.
 This could however be done over the main bus.

-TDMA Luce guarantees the 2.5Gbit/s channels.
+Lucek said: "Using TDMA guarantees the 2.5Gbit/s channels.
 Currently, the prototype is communicating over 50m in total.
 I think 1km is achievable without significant modification, and further still with dispersion compensation."